Visit the Channel Islands

 Channel Islands Whale Watching offers breathtaking excursions through the waters surrounding Channel Islands National Park and the National Marine Sanctuary.
 Hop aboard Ranger 85 with Captain Frank, who began his career at sea in 1976 and has been offering eco tours since 1990.
 Captain Frank offers AM and PM cruises.

-Wild Blue Adventures also offers whale watching excursions for a group of guests (up to 16).
+Channel Islands Expeditions also offers whale watching excursions for a group of guests (up to 16).

 Fishing in and around the Channel Islands is second to none.
 Fortunately, there are two well established sportfishing companies in the Harbor that can meet any angler’s needs.
 Depending on the season, expect to catch calico bass, white sea bass, halibut, sand bass, barracuda, yellowtail, rockfish, and lingcod while enjoying breathtaking views of the Channel Islands.